VIDEO: The Arias brothers return to the scene and dance on TikTok for Christmas

 “A dance for Christmas”, published the entrepreneur Alejandro, in IG.
 Both videos had an impact and reached a good impact in a couple of hours, especially on TikTok, where they achieved more than 200,000 views, in addition to 21.0K of favorites.
 In addition to many comments.

 On this occasion, the eldest of the brothers, Carlos, did not participate, but the impact was always the same as that generated by the Arias.
 The fans ended up happy to see them dancing together.
-Some had extra “an eye plug”, since Andrés made another TikTok with his girlfriend, also a basketball player and a national team.
+Some had an extra “eyeball”, since Andrés made another TikTok with his girlfriend, also a basketball player and a national team.
 Paola Campos.